HackPlan/UUI/docs/DEPLOYMENT.md

 #### Storybook

+(Now you can directly use the manual trigger button provided by [Github Actions](https://github.com/HackPlan/UUI/actions?query=workflow%3ADeploy) to trigger the deployment of Storybook)

 Push new tag to Github remote repo to trigger the deployment.

 Tag name should start with `sb`, recommended tag name format: